awitkowski0/cheese-snips/pages/narratives/mouse.md

+---
+ title: The Mause in The Haus
+ date: 2022/12/07
+ description: A story about a mouse...
+ tag: story
+ author: Cheese Snips
+ ---

 # The Mause in The Haus

 Once upon a time, in a small house on the edge of a bustling city, lived a family of three: a father, a mother, and their young daughter.
 They lived a happy life, filled with love and laughter.